 Step 4: Right-click your microphone and select “Properties.”

-Step 5: Navigate through the tabs — General, Listen, Levels, Enhancements, and Advanced — for full configuration options.
+Step 5: Navigate through the available tabs — General, Listen, Levels, Enhancements, and Advanced — for full configuration options.

 The General tab shows device info and lets you enable or disable the device.
 The Listen tab lets you hear your microphone through your speakers in real-time, though this can cause feedback.
 The Levels tab offers volume and boost controls with finer increments than the modern Settings interface.